A Gentle Creature (2017) | Cannes Film Festival | In Competition

 Dir: Sergei Loznitsa | Cast: Vasilina Makovtseva |143min | Russian | Drama

-From her ramshakle cottage in the middle of nowhere, she sets off to personally deliver a parcel of food and clothing, that has been returned to her by the prison authorities.
-The claustrophobic bus journey is fraught with vile and unhelpful characters who bicker and bait each other spouting vile opinions that provide rich insight into Russian society.
+From her ramshakle cottage in the middle of nowhere, she sets off to personally deliver a parcel of food and clothing that has been returned to her by the prison authorities.
+The claustrophobic bus journey is a microcosm of Russia itself, beset with vile and unhelpful characters who bicker and bait each other, spouting vile opinions that provide rich insight into the country’s social politics.

-A mesmerising dream sequence that glistens with shades of Kubrick s Eyes Wide Shut offers these characters opportunity to expound on the greatness of Mother Russia but this culminates with a brutal rape scene as the woman is driven away in a van, in the mistaken hope of visiting her husband.
-Loznita contemporary Dante’s Inferno has no happy end, reflecting on the mournful misery of mankind and the unkindness of strangers in a broken world.
+When the woman arrives at her destination, a mesmerising dream sequence then ensues, glistening with shades of Kubrick s Eyes Wide Shut where a powerful elite of assembled guests at a dinner have the opportunity to expound on the greatness of Mother Russia, but this all culminates with a brutal rape scene as the woman is driven away in a van, hopes of visiting her husband dashed by the iron fist of the authorities who she thought were taking her to her husband.
+Often feeling like a contemporary version of Dante’s Inferno A GENTLE CREATURE has no happy end, reflecting on the mournful misery of mankind and the unkindness of strangers in a broken and demoralised world.
 MT